Hyun-Kim/sample/README.md

 ##EDUACATION

 ● **Ph.D degree (March 2012 - Present).**
-Pohang University of Science and Technology(POSTECH), Pohang, Korea.
+- Pohang University of Science and Technology(POSTECH), Pohang, Korea.
-Department of Creative IT Engineering.
+- Department of Creative IT Engineering.
-Majored in **text mining, patent ananlysis**
+- Majored in **text mining, patent ananlysis**

+● **(March 2011 - February 2012)**
+- Pohang University of Science and Technology(POSTECH), Pohang, Korea.
+- Department of Industrial and Management Engineering
+- Majored in human factors engineering(ergonomics)

 ● **Bachelor of Science in Industrial and Management Engineering (March 2007 - February 2011).**
-Pohang University of Science and Technology(POSTECH), Pohang, Korea
+- Pohang University of Science and Technology(POSTECH), Pohang, Korea
-GPA:3.74
+- GPA:3.74

 ##RELATED COURSEWORK

-● **Computer Science** - Information Retrieval, Machine Translation, Database System, Data structure,Information System technology:Algorithm, Objective-Oriented Programming, Introduction to programming
+● **Computer Science** - **Information Retrieval**, Machine Translation, Database System, Data structure,Information System technology:Algorithm, Objective-Oriented Programming, Introduction to programming

 ● **Math(Statistics)** - Time Series, Numerical Analysis, Engineering Basic Statistics, Industrial Applied Statistics

-● **Management** - Technology Management&Strategy, Marketing, Financial Engineering, Principles of Economics, Production Management, Management Information System, Simulation, Entreprenuership
+● **Management** - **Technology Management&Strategy, Marketing**, Financial Engineering, Principles of Economics, Production Management, Management Information System, Simulation, Entreprenuership

+##RELATED PROJECTS

+● A semantic text mining approach to patent valuation for technology transfer (2013 ~ Present)
+● ClaimMaker: The Strategic Writing Patent Claims System (2012 ~ Present)
+● Strategy for development of smart device input methodology via patent analysis (2012.
+3 ~6)
+● Usability evaluation of personal assistant service UI (with SK Planet, Korea) (2011)
+● Creating smart functions for enhancing usability/affect/user value in the automobile human-machine interface (with HYUNDAI, Korea) (2011)
+● User experience evaluation methodology for mobile phones and mobile services (with National Research Foundation of Korea) (2011)

 ##EXPERIENCE

 ● **Paper** -
- Development of the affective satisfaction model toward smartphone and application, 2011, ESK, Korea
+ **Development of the affective satisfaction model toward smartphone and application**, 2011, ESK, Korea
+  : Affect has come into the spotlight because customers have come to pay more attention to product design.
+This research has developed an affective satisfaction model to verify affect elements and to determine the importance of each of the elements.

 ● **Summer Session** at AUT, New Zealand(2009)